RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests-(Local).md

 Invoke-AtomicTest All
 ```

-A better way to do this would be to use a little PowerShell script to run each test one at a time, getting the prereqs first and cleanup up after each one.
-The following examples run all automated windows atomics.
+A better way to do this would be to use a little PowerShell script to run each test one at a time, getting the prereqs first and cleaning up after each one.
+The following example runs all automated windows atomics.

 ```powershell
 $techniques = gci C:\AtomicRedTeam\atomics\* -Recurse -Include T*.yaml | Get-AtomicTechnique